manjurulcis/laravel-api-integration/README.md

 2. Run `cp env.example .env` and run the application using this command `php artisan serve`
 3. Try any api routes in postman or using curl

+## How to run unit tests.

+1. Run the unit tests using this command `php artisan test`

 ## Improvements
 The project was implemented in extendable approach.
 In future it is possible to write artisam commands to generate the basic api implementation boilerplates.